kennyqozeem/Analysis-with-Pandas/README.md

 # Analysis-with-Pandas
 A practical Pandas-based data analysis project showcasing how to load, explore, clean, transform, and analyze datasets using Python.
 Ideal for beginners and anyone looking to understand core data manipulation techniques with Pandas.

-# Analysis with Pandas

-This repository contains **Analysis with Pandas**, a practical project designed to help users perform efficient data analysis using the powerful **Pandas** library.

 ## 📘 Overview

 The project demonstrates step-by-step how to load, explore, clean, transform, and analyze datasets using Pandas.
 It is ideal for: